rydmike/flex_color_scheme/README.md

 theme options._

 [**Example 5**](https://rydmike.com/flexcolorschemeV4Tut5) is the last, and most complex of the examples.
-It presents pretty all configuration and settings available in FlexColorScheme.
-You can modify them all interactively with the UI and the application changes theme as you modify its settings.
+It presents all configuration and settings available in FlexColorScheme.
+You can modify them interactively and the application changes theme as you modify any setting.

 All the settings are persisted locally, but in this case with another theme service, called `ThemeServicePrefs`.
 This service uses the package